-Larger diameter borehole core drilling will enable the evaluation of both the physical continuity and the quality continuity of the gold ore deposits.
+Medium diameter borehole core drilling will enable the evaluation of both the physical continuity and the quality continuity of the mineral deposits.
 The borehole core data will be used for structural evaluation, quality analyses, and geotechnical evaluation.
+The depth of the boreholes will depend on the intersection of mineralization.
 For reliable resource evaluation, the core recovery shall be more than 95% within the mineral deposits, and all core recovery information shall be properly documented.
-The spacing of about 76 -110 mm diameter borehole core holes for geological studies depends on the mineral deposits.
-The spacing between boreholes shall be decreased appropriately where significant quality changes occur in structurally complex areas and along the gold ore deposits.
-Drilling will be undertaken to a sufficient depth to intersect the Natal and DWYKA formations, which may require boreholes exceeding 200 meters in depth in certain areas.
+The spacing of about 76 -110 mm diameter medium borehole core holes for geological studies depends on the mineral deposits.
+The spacing between boreholes shall be decreased appropriately where significant quality changes occur in structurally complex areas, and along with the mineral deposits.
+Drilling will be undertaken to a sufficient depth to intersect the Natal and DWYKA formations, which may require boreholes exceeding 150 meters in depth in certain areas.